microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 `RpcMarshalableOptionalInterfaceAttribute` is useful in a few scenarios:

-1. when adding new methods to an existing marshalable interface would breaking backward compatibility for another scenario,
+1. when adding new methods to an existing marshalable interface would break backward compatibility for another scenario,
 1. when the host of the marshaled object may deem it appropriate to expose different behaviors based on the scenario,
 1. when an RPC method returns marshalable objects which may optionally implement additional functionality based on the arguments passed to that method.